William E. Clindaniel, 73, of Elkhart, passed away peacefully at home surrounded by his loving family on Wednesday, January 31, 2018.

 The family request that all donations be made to Alzheimer’s Association or Safe Haven, a women’s shelter.

-in memory of William E Clindaniel, please visit our floral store.
+To send flowers to the family or plant a tree in memory of William E Clindaniel, please visit our floral store.